ElektorLabs/180254-ESP32-Bedroom-Clock/README.md

-#  180254 ESP32 Bedroomclock and Temperatur and Humiditysensor
+#  180254 ESP32 MQTT Sensor Hub / Bedroomclock and Temperatur and Humiditysensor
-Software for the ESP32 Bedroomclock
+# Software for the ESP32 Bedroomclock

 This will display the Time and MQTT Messages with the current temperature